C-704: Design

-History

-The radar seeker armed version is the only version appeared at the sixth Zhuhai airshow, at which the manufacturers confirmed that the development of imaging infrared and television, laser seekers had already been in progress, and like the C-701, the C-704 would eventually become a general-purpose air-to-surface missile that could engage various targets.
-This would make the C-704 a Chinese equivalent of American AGM-65 E/F/G/J/K Maverick.

-C-704 allegedly caught by Israel in Victoria Affair.
+The C-704KD is an air-to-surface version of the C-704.

+The C-705 is part of the C-701 series and a direct development of the C-704, resembling a miniaturized C-602.
+Compared to the C-704, the C-705 has a larger rocket motor with an additional turbojet engine.
+The C-705 with rocket booster and the engine can have a range of 170 km.

+The C-705KD is an air-to-surface version of the C-705.
+It supports a radar seeker, a TV seeker, or an imaging infrared (IIR).
+It supports fire-and-forget mode, a data-link mid-course correction and target switching.

+Operational history

-On 16 March 2011, Israel Defense Forces allegedly intercepted a shipment of six C-704 missiles with launchers and Kelvin Hughes radar units, along with other munitions aboard the Liberian-flagged cargo vessel Victoria managed by a French shipping company en route from Turkey to Alexandria in international waters by Israeli Navy.
+On 16 March 2011, Israeli Defense Forces allegedly intercepted a shipment of six C-704 missiles with launchers and Kelvin Hughes radar units, along with other munitions aboard the Liberian-flagged cargo vessel Victoria, managed by a French shipping company, en route from Turkey to Alexandria, in international waters.
 Israeli authorities stated that the weapons were of Iranian origin, and that they were being shipped to Hamas in the Gaza Strip.

 In 2013, Bangladesh Navy corvette fired four C-704 anti-ship missiles in a domestic naval exercise with all four of them hitting their target successfully.

 On 14 September 2016, the Indonesian president witnessed two failed firings of C-705 missiles during a demonstration by the Indonesian Navy.
-The first missile failed to launch on command but fired unexpectedly five minutes later and didn't hit the target.
+The first missile failed to launch on command and fired unexpectedly five minutes later, missing the target.
 The second missile fired as expected but failed during flight.
+Indonesia planned to manufacture the missile locally; however, the project is halted due to the incident.

+On 29 June 2016, the Indonesian Navy announced its purchase of the Chinese-made C-705.
+Indonesia used C-705 against land targets in 2026, the first public display of this capability.